stbraun/loganalysis/docs/usage.rst

 `loganalysis` is primarily meant to be used within a jupyter notebook.
 But it can also be used with a script if the output shall be streamed into another process for further evaluation.

+Be aware that the functions in this package are asynchronous.
+That means you must put `await` in front of each call.

 To use `loganalysis` in a project::

     import loganalysis as la